rsaavedraf/fxp/README.md

 Once completed with trigonometric functions, planning to rewrite in Rust.

-## To try it
+## How To Try It
 You only need a C compiler like gcc installed.
 Simply clone this repo and then run the following script on its folder:

     ./r

 That will compile locally and run the tester program.
 It should produce a long testing output, like the one in *output.txt*.
 The end of the output will ideally show a total of zero warnings.
-If an error larger than the warning tolerance is found, then an assert will get triggered stopping the program immediately, and the output will end with that assert right after the function where the error was encountered.
+If an error larger than the warning tolerance is found, then an assert will get triggered stopping the program immediately and showing the function call that was being tested and caused the error.

-Up to now I have run and tested it on the following CPUs using gcc v11.3.0 with no -O options:
+Up to now I have run and tested it successfully with zero warnings on the following CPUs using gcc v11.3.0 with no -O options:

 [Little Endian](https://en.wikipedia.org/wiki/Endianness) CPUs:
 - Intel Core i7-6700K